Sir Henry Wilson, 1st Baronet: Sub Chief of Staff, BEF: retreat

-After the war (at a dinner party in March 1920) Wilson claimed that the Germans ought to have won in 1914 but for bad luck.
-Bartholomew, who had been a staff captain at the time, later told Liddell Hart that Wilson had been "the man who saved the British Army" for ordering Smith-Dorrien to retreat southwards after Le Cateau, thus breaking contact with the Germans who had expected him to retreat southwest.
+After the war Wilson claimed that the Germans ought to have won in 1914 but for bad luck.
+William Bartholomew, who had been a staff captain at the time, later told Basil Liddell Hart that Wilson had been "the man who saved the British Army" for ordering Smith-Dorrien to retreat southwards after Le Cateau, thus breaking contact with the Germans who had expected him to retreat southwest.
 Wilson played an important role liaising with the French, and also appears to have dissuaded Joffre against further attacks by Lanrezac, with which the British would not have been able to assist (29 August).
-Whilst Murray was having an important meeting (4 September) with Gallieni (Military governor of Paris) and Maunoury (commander, French Sixth Army) to discuss the planned Allied counterattack which would become the First Battle of the Marne, Wilson was having a simultaneous meeting with Franchet d'Esperey (Fifth Army, on the British right), which envisaged Sixth Army attacking north of the Marne.
+Whilst Murray was having an important meeting (4 September) with Joseph Gallieni (Military governor of Paris) and Michel Maunoury (commander, French Sixth Army) to discuss the planned Allied counterattack which would become the First Battle of the Marne, Wilson was having a simultaneous meeting with Louis Franchet d'Esperey (Fifth Army, on the British right), which envisaged Sixth Army attacking north of the Marne.
 Wilson later persuaded Sir John French to cancel his orders to retreat further south (4 September) and helped persuade him to join in the Battle of the Marne (6 September).
 Like many Allied leaders, Wilson believed after the victory at the Marne that the war was as good as won.
-He told Joffre's staff officer General Henri Mathias Berthelot (13 September) that the Allies would be in Elsenborn on the German-Belgian frontier in four weeks (Berthelot thought three).
-Wilson also helped to persuade Joffre (late September) to allow the BEF to redeploy further to the left of the Allied line.
-When French, Murray and Wilson arrived to confer with Foch (then commanding the French Armies in that sector) in early October 1914, Foch greeted Sir John with a handshake but threw his arms around Wilson's neck and kissed him on both cheeks.